-TO: Chair and Directors File No: 7130 00 SUBJECT: Modernizing BC Emergency Management Framework Feedback DESCRIPTION Report from Derek Sutherland, Team Leader, Protective Services, dated December 23, 2019.
+то: Chair and Directors Directors File No: 7130 00 SUBJECT: Modernizing BC Emergency Management Framework Feedback DESCRIPTION: Report from Derek Sutherland, Team Leader, Protective Services, dated December 23, 2019.
 Emergency Management Legislation feedback to the Province.
-RECOMMENDA THAT: the Board authorize the Chair to sign a written response to this report, to the Minister of Public Safety and Solicitor General, regarding the Province's intended changes to the Emergency Program Act as identified in the discussion paper, Modernizing BC's Emergency Management Legislation; Municipaliti : the written re es, Greg Kyllo, River-Revelstoke MLA Shuswap, Doug Clovecho k, MLA SHORT SUMMA RY: Emergency Management British Columbia (EMBC) is developing new legislation to replace the Emergency Program Act which was developed in 1993.
-The theories and ideas being incorporated into the new legislation have been captured in a discussion paper entitled 'Modernizing BC's Emergency Management Legislation'.
-The Province is seeking feedback from stakeholders including the CSRD or the proposed changes discussed in the paper.
-VOTING: Unweighted Corporate GA Part 14 🔲 Unweighted) Weigh Corpo akeholder Veighted)
+RECOMMENDATION: THAT: the Board authorize the Chair to sign a written response to this report, to the Minister of Public Safety and Solicitor General, regarding the Province's intended changes to the Emergency Program Act as identified in the discussion paper, Modernizing BC's Emergency Management Legislation; AND THAT: the written response be forwarded to the Union of BC Municipalities, Greg Kyllo, MLA Shuswap, Doug Clovechok, MLA Columbia River-Revelstoke and Todd Stone, MLA Kamloops-South Thompson.